FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement

 We propose critiquing (surveyed in \cite{Chen2012-dv, Gao2021-xo, Jannach2021-bp}) as a new task for evaluating hybrid models.
 Early critiquing systems enable the user to provide feedback on recommended items, typically at the feature-level, through (e.g.) suggested pre-designed tweaks \cite{Burke1996-rv} or language-driven dialog systems \cite{Shimazu2002-uq, Thompson2004-jj, Grasch2013-kw}.
-Recent work \cite{Wu2019-qx, Luo2020-uw, Luo2020-qh} explore systems that jointly learn latent representations for users, items, and key-phrases, the latter of which serves as critiques that can influence the recommendations through operations in the latent space.
+Recent work \cite{Wu2019-qx, Luo2020-uw, Luo2020-qh} explores systems that jointly learn latent representations for users, items, and key-phrases, the latter of which serves as critiques that can influence the recommendations through operations in the latent space.
 Others explore the interpretation of attributes \cite{Nema2021-ad, Balog2021-cj} to support critiquing.
 We view hybrid models that associate item sequences with the associated textual context signals as natural extensions to the recent critiquable recommenders.
-As such, we believe hybrid recommenders offer a promising approach for building critiquing systems, and that it would be instructive to start evaluating such recommenders with critiquing.
+We believe hybrid recommenders offer a promising approach for building critiquing systems.